charlotte-hues/valculator/README.md

 # Access
 $ cd valculator

+# Use correct node version
+$ nvm use

 # Install dependencies
 $ yarn

 # Run the project
-$ yarn start
+$ yarn dev

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize in the <http://localhost:5173>
 ```

 ## :memo: License ##